vuejs/v2.vuejs.org/src/v2/guide/events.md

 ### Key Codes

+<p class="tip">The use of `keyCode` events [is deprecated](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) and may not be supported in new browsers.</p>

-The usage of `keyCode` attributes is deprecated, but can be used if needed:
+Using `keyCode` attributes is also permitted:

 ``` html
 <input v-on:keyup.13="submit">